Naezr/ImpossibleFox/README-alt.md

 Remember to click the check mark when changing the numeric value and restart your browser.

-Next, [download](https://github.com/Naezr/ImpossibleFox/releases) the latest version of *ImpossibleFox* and copy the files from the archive to your profile folder.
+Next, [download](https://github.com/Naezr/ImpossibleFox/releases) the latest version of *ImpossibleFox* and copy the files from the archive to `chrome` folder in your profile folder.

 You can then customize the layout of the buttons, for example like this: